lemorage/sack/README.md

             └── example.webp
 ```

+- `configs/`: Configuration files for the application.
-- The `cmd/` directory contains all the Go code and functions as a small server.
+- `cmd/`: Contains the Go code and functions as a small server.
-- The `ui/` directory is organized as follows:
+- `ui/`: Contains HTML templates and static files.
-  - `html/`: This directory holds HTML template files.
+  - `html/`: Holds HTML template files.
     - `index.html`: The main home page.
+    - `graph/html`: The story graph page.
-    - `pages/`: This subdirectory contains the generated HTML pages.
+    - `pages/`: Contains generated HTML pages.
-    - `templates/`: This subdirectory contains the template pages for generating HTML pages.
+    - `templates/`: Templates for generating HTML pages.
       - `base.gohtml`: The base template for all pages.
       - `card.gohtml`: Template for individual cards displaying 3D objects.
-  - `static/`: This directory contains static files such as CSS, images, JavaScript, and 3D objects.
+  - `static/`: Contains static files such as CSS, images, JavaScript, and 3D objects.
-    - `css/`: Directory for CSS files.
+    - `css/`: CSS files.
-    - `img/`: Directory for image files.
+    - `img/`: Image files.
-    - `js/`: Directory for JavaScript files.
+    - `js/`: JavaScript files.
-    - `models/`: Directory for 3D model files.
-For optimal functionality, each 3D model should include:
+    - `models/`: 3D model files, including:
       - `.usdz` for AR Quick Look on iOS devices.
       - `.glb` for efficient 3D rendering on the web.
-      - `.webp` for high-quality, compressed poster images (`.png` and `.jpg` images also work).
+      - `.webp` for high-quality, compressed poster images (also supports `.png` and `.jpg`).

+## Configuration File

+### 1. `config.yaml`

-The `config.yaml` file is the configuration file that generates multiple pages for our 3D objects.
-The required information format is:
+The `config.yaml` file generates multiple pages for your 3D objects.
+Use the following format:

 ```yaml
 pages: